namin/staged-miniKanren/docs/lang.md

   '(1 2))
 ```

+TODO: directly is weird

 The specialized code directly has a `conde` for each case of the `amb`, without mentioning `amb`.
 The interpretive overhead has been specialized away.

+TODO: generated-code hasn't been introduced.
+Maybe just show the generated code.

 ```
 (test